On this page:

-Agents cannot avoid their obligations to select and provide the three most comparable property sales in a Statement of Information by entering into or relying on any confidentiality agreement (verbal or written) with a seller or buyer that restricts them from using or disclosing information about the sale of a property.
+Agents cannot avoid their obligations to select and provide the 3 most comparable property sales in a Statement of Information by entering into or relying on any confidentiality agreement (verbal or written) with a seller or buyer that restricts them from using or disclosing information about the sale of a property.

 Advertising prices, terms and symbols

 When marketing a property for sale, the agent may advertise the price as a single figure or a range of up to 10 per cent.

 Agents must not use any words or symbols to qualify a price, such as:

 The price at which an agent advertises or advises that a property is for sale must not be less than:

 - the seller's asking price, if one was provided, or